 Air conditioners for classrooms

-Last year, groups of parents in Western Australia successfully lobbied their education department for a review of funding for classroom air conditioning.
+Last year, groups of parents in Western Australia successfully lobbied their education department for a review of funding for classroom air conditioners.
 In 2011, parts of the state saw thousands of students and staff members swelter in the hottest summer in thirty-three years.

 Robert Fry, president of the WA Council of State School Organisations, welcomed the review.